EnricoDallaMora/CPAC-23-24-GROUP-7/README.md

 The **final purpose** of the installation is for the user to perceive *human connection* as something *empowering* and *valuable* and to highlight the joy that comes from choosing to transition from solitude to community.
 Closeness, sharing and openness are all choices that the installation wants to promote and encourage.

-To achieve this, the installation exploits human-to-human interaction and both visual and audio implementations dynamically evolve contributing to make the users perceive closeness and connection as something valuable and energising
+To achieve this, the installation exploits human-to-human interaction and both visual and audio implementations dynamically evolve contributing to make the users perceive closeness and connection as something valuable and energising.

 ##